Change Starts Here: Chanda Smith Baker

 “I think that if every person that has had a conversation about George Floyd, if every person that has gone out to the streets to protest, or to clean up, or to donate, or to pray, or whatever those actions were, I think if every single person decides to show up differently, where they work, where they're interacting, if they decide that they're not gonna be the bystander that fails to intervene when wrong things are being said and done, that they're going to make decisions and vote in ways that help the whole and not just themselves that we will begin to see a difference.”

 “There’s been a failure to listen to Brown and Black people for centuries.
 The accountability in policing, it hasn't been there.
 I want to say that I support our police chief.
 And I think he's done an incredible job.
-He works in a system in which he himself sued, along with 10 other officers, black officers because of the treatment that they experienced within that system.
+He works in a system in which he himself sued, along with 10 other officers, Black officers because of the treatment that they experienced within that system.
 I think he's the right, the right chief at the right time.
 And he does not have the structural support to bring the culture that's required for us to not have another George Floyd.”

 “There’s an opportunity in this moment for people to reflect on their own behavior.
 Sometimes we think I'm not the racist, I'm not the problem, it’s that person over there.
 Or everything around me is fine, it's the police.
 No, it's the combination of a lot of injustice that's happening every single day.
 You could make it into a big system thing.
 And it is.
 We have to keep pushing for policies.
 We have to keep pushing for justice, we have to say what's right is right in really big ways.
 And there's also a very small wins of holding each other accountable and ourselves accountable to listening and being different with each other.”